BottyBott/wavefunction-now/docs/validation_scope.md

 - **Present-centered validation.** Each notebook is a present-tense measurement: we run the simulation today, under stated assumptions, and record whether statistical tests agree.
 - **Credibility over dogma.** Declaring success everywhere after a single scenario would be unscientific.
 Documenting the need for fresh validation keeps the project falsifiable and trustworthy.

-See the notebooks directory for concrete examples of how the same workflow behaves in different contexts.
+See the notebooks directory for concrete examples of how the same workflow behaves in different contexts, from ideal interference patterns to decohering qubits with imperfect detectors.